Fast Monocular Hand Pose Estimation on Embedded Systems: EXPERIMENTS

 \subsection{Qualitative Evaluation}

 We show the visualization results of the proposed pipeline in Fig.~\ref{fig:qualitative}.
 Different perspectives of the hand pose are shown in each column.
-Our framework can accurately detect the landmarks of open hands, such as ``Num 5", while performs favourably in cases where occlusions occur, such as the fingertips for the pose of ``thumbs-up" and ``claw".
+Our framework can accurately detect the landmarks of open hands, such as ``Num 5", while performs favorably in cases where occlusions occur, such as the fingertips for the pose of ``thumbs-up" and ``claw".
 The high-accuracy hand landmark localization is due to our decoder design, which extracts high-resolution feature maps.
-In our experiments, we found that our method is able to recognize the hand gestures of numbers $0$ to $9$ and other basic ones, including the self-occluding poses as well.
+In our experiments, we found that our method can recognize the hand gestures of numbers $0$ to $9$ and other basic ones, including the self-occluding poses.
 In Fig.~\ref{fig:qualitative2} and Fig.~\ref{fig:qualitative3}, we show the results obtained by FastHand and the other methods on the STB and RHD datasets.
 As can be seen, our network predicts accurate coordinates outperforming the rest of the approaches.
+The hand pose estimation videos can be found here: \url{https://youtu.be/r9CKDhXXs3Y}.